nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 The `FramingProtocol` library defines the interface to the framing and deframing protocols used by the `Svc::Framer` and `Svc::Deframer` components.
-`Svc::Framer` uses a framing protocol to wrap data in framed packets for transmission to the ground.
+`Svc::Framer` uses a framing protocol to wrap data in frames for transmission to the ground.
-`Svc::Deframer` uses a deframing protocol to extract data from framed packets received from the ground.
+`Svc::Deframer` uses a deframing protocol to extract data from frames received from the ground.
 The `FramingProtocol` library allows these components to operate with any one of several protocols.
 Each protocol corresponds to a different implementation